Callaghan Innovation: History

-Callaghan Innovation, a Crown entity of New Zealand, has the task of making New Zealand business more innovative.
-It was established in February 2013 and Industrial Research Limited, a Crown Research Institute, was merged into it.
+It was established on 1 February 2013, after the House of Representatives passed the Callaghan Innovation Bill the previous year.
+Industrial Research Limited, a Crown Research Institute, was merged into it.
 The institute takes its name from Sir Paul Callaghan, a prominent New Zealand physicist who died in 2012.

-Mary Quin became the first CEO, in May 2013, and resigned in July 2016.
-Victoria Crone started as CEO on 28 February 2017 and resigned in July 2021.
-Stefan Korn became the acting CEO and was then appointed CEO in September 2022.
+Mary Quin became the first chief executive, in May 2013, and resigned in July 2016.
+Victoria Crone started as chief executive on 28 February 2017 and resigned in July 2021.
+Stefan Korn became the acting executive and was permanently appointed in September 2022.

 On 6 January 2014 the departments of carbohydrate chemistry and high temperature superconductors were ceded to Victoria University of Wellington, being renamed the Ferrier and Robinson Research Institutes respectively.
 This resulted in a transfer of 55 staff.